Jaycobson/DFA_DATATHON_DATA_ANALYSIS_MODELLING_DEPLOYMENT/README.md

 The dataset used in this project is a randomly generated synthetic dataset (school_dataset.csv) that mimics real-world student records.
 The key features include:

-Class: The grade/class of the student.
+- Class: The grade/class of the student.
-Gender: The gender of the student.
+- Gender: The gender of the student.
-Exam Score: The score a student received in an exam.
+- Exam Score: The score a student received in an exam.
-Final Grade: The final grade for the academic year.
+-Final Grade: The final grade for the academic year.
-Ethnicity: Ethnic background of the student.
+- Ethnicity: Ethnic background of the student.
-Disability Status: Whether the student has a disability or not.
+- Disability Status: Whether the student has a disability or not.
-Target (Pass/Fail): The outcome variable indicating whether the student passed or failed.
+- Target (Pass/Fail): The outcome variable indicating whether the student passed or failed.

-Data Analysis
+## Data Analysis
 The exploratory data analysis (EDA) provides insights into the distribution of key features, such as exam scores and final grades, and how they relate to the target variable (pass/fail).
 The analysis was performed in the Jupyter notebook located in the notebooks/ directory.

-Key Insights:
+## Key Insights:
 Gender Distribution: Visualized with bar plots, showing gender-based performance trends.
 Class and Exam Scores: Scatter plots illustrating relationships between exam scores and final grades across different classes.
 Pass/Fail Rates: Class-level success and failure rates visualized with funnel and sunburst charts.